Introduction

 - Installation -- set up your project

-- React Quick Start -- build your first checkout
+- React Quick Start -- build your first embedded checkout

-- Node.js Quick Start -- create sessions server-side
+- Node.js Quick Start -- add webhook handling for embedded checkout

 - Concepts -- understand the architecture